ntk148v/til/amazon/courses/aws-saa-c03/README.md

     - Manual DB snapshots.
   - Database Cloning:
     - Create a new DB Cluster from an existing one.
-    - Faster than snapshot & restore.
+    - Faster than snapshot and restore.
-    - Very fast & cost-effective.
+    - Very fast and cost-effective.
     - Useful to create a "staging" database from a "production" database without impacting the production database.
-- RDB & Aurora Restore options:
+- RDB and Aurora Restore options:
   - Restoring a RDS/Aurora backup or a snapshot creates a new database.
   - Restoring database from S3.
     - Create a backup of db.
     - Store it on S3.
     - Restore the backup file onto a new RDS instance running MySQL.
-- RDS & Aurora Security:
+- RDS and Aurora Security:
   - At-rest encryption.
   - In-flight encryption.
   - IAM authentication.